 The proper mechanism to change the composition of a partnership will be provided for in the Partnership Agreement (if there is one), or through one or more partners giving formal ‘notice’ of their intention to either dissolve, or ‘retire’ from, the partnership in accordance with the relevant State legislation.
-Other situtaions in which a partnership can be dissolved or come to an end can be found here.
+Other situations in which a partnership can be dissolved or come to an end can be found here.

-The result in any case is (usually) the same, the partner/s will continue to administer the firm until its assets and liabilities have been appropriately dealt with.
+The result in any case is (usually) the same, the partner/s will continue to administer the business until its assets and liabilities have been appropriately dealt with.
 In most cases, this simply means that the remaining partner/s will negotiate to purchase the outgoing partner’s share of the assets for their new venture.

 The date of dissolution (the Dissolution Date) is usually the date agreed by the partners or the date upon which one of the mechanisms contained within the applicable State Act is engaged by the partners.

 Ultimately, the best way to protect your interests is to be pre-emptive.
 Ideally, a Partnership Agreement should be put in place before commencing the business.
 This agreement should adequately provide for ways to deal with disagreement between the partners.

 We strongly recommend that anyone who enters into a commercial partnership prepares a Partnership Agreement to minimise the risk of problems arising during the winding up of your business.
 If you would like to speak someone about preparing or updating a Partnership Agreement, call us on 1300 654 590.